Patient Safety Simulation Lab: Obstetric Emergencies Prerequisite

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.

-Baptist Health South Florida designates this enduring material for a maximum of .25 AMA PRA Category 1 Credits™.
+Baptist Health South Florida designates this blended learning material for a maximum of .25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - 0.25 AMA PRA Category 1 Credit™